punitramjoshi/instruction-manual/README.md

-# Image Processor Project
+# PDF Processor Project

 ## Overview

 This project consists of two primary files: `model.py` and `main.py`.
-The goal of the project is to process images of assembly instruction manuals and convert them into a structured JSON format using the OpenAI API.
-The project includes a Flask web application that provides an API endpoint to process these images.
+The goal of the project is to process PDF files of assembly instruction manuals and convert them into a structured JSON format using the OpenAI API.
+The project includes a Flask web application that provides an API endpoint to process these PDFs.

 ## Project Structure

-- `model.py`: This file contains the main logic for processing images using the OpenAI API.
+- `model.py`: This file contains the main logic for processing PDFs using the OpenAI API.
-- `main.py`: This file sets up a Flask web application that exposes an API endpoint for processing images.
+- `main.py`: This file sets up a Flask web application that exposes an API endpoint for processing PDFs.
 - `.env`: This file stores environment variables such as the OpenAI API key.

 ## Installation